|

 Answer.
 Using the above results, we know that for the given initial condition, y(t) is decreasing and for every t we have

-The above remark implies that exist and we have
+The above remark implies that

 Since y(t) is not a constant solution (because y(0)=0.5), then we have